openai/gym/docs/environments.md

 ### stable-retro

-Fork of gym-retro with additional games, states, scenarios, etc. Open to PRs of additional games, features and plateforms since gym-retro is in maintenance mode.
+Supported fork of gym-retro with additional games, states, scenarios, etc. Open to PRs of additional games, features and plateforms since gym-retro is no longer maintained

 https://github.com/MatPoliquin/stable-retro